-Adults and Children 30 kg (66 lbs) or more: 0.3 to 0.5 mg (0.3 to 0.5 mL) of undiluted epinephrine administered intramuscularly or subcutaneously in the anterolateral aspect of the thigh, up to a maximum of 0.5 mg (0.5 mL) per injection, repeated every 5 to 10 minutes as necessary.
+the thigh, up to a maximum of 0.5 mg (0.5 mL) per injection, repeated every 5 to 10 minutes as necessary.
 Monitor clinically for reaction severity and cardiac effects.

-Children less than 30 kg (66 lbs): 0.01 mg/kg (0.01 mL/kg) of undiluted epinephrine administered intramuscularly or subcutaneously in the anterolateral aspect of the thigh, up to a maximum of 0.3 mg (0.3 mL) per injection, repeated every 5 to 10 minutes as necessary.
-Monitor clinically for reaction severity and cardiac effects.
+Children less than 30 kg (66 lbs): 0.01 mg/kg (0.01 mL/kg) Common adverse reactions to systemically administered of undiluted epinephrine administered intramuscularly or subcutaneously in the anterolateral aspect of the thigh, up to a maximum of 0.3 mg (0.3 mL) per injection, repeated every 5 to 10 minutes as necessary.
+Monitor clinically for reaction severity

-2.3 Hypotension associated with Septic Shock
+Hypotension associated with Septic Shock 2.3

-Dilute 1 mL (1 mg) of epinephrine from its ampule to 1,000 mL of a 5% dextrose or 5% dextrose and sodium chloride solution to produce a 1 mcg per mL dilution.
-Administration in saline solution alone is not recommended.
+Dilute 1 mL (1 mg) of epinephrine from its vial to 1,000 mL of a 5% dextrose or 5% dextrose and sodium chloride solution to • Drugs that counter the pressor effects of epinephrine include produce a 1 mcg per mL dilution.
+Administration in saline solution alpha blockers, vasodilators such as nitrates, diuretics, alone is not recommended.
 If indicated, administer whole blood or plasma separately.

 Whenever possible, give infusions of epinephrine into a large vein.
-Avoid using a catheter tie-in technique, because the obstruction to blood flow around the tubing may cause stasis and increased local concentration of the drug.
-Avoid the veins of the leg in elderly patients or in those suffering from occlusive vascular diseases.
+5.4 Hypertension Avoid using a catheter tie-in technique, because the obstruction local concentration of the drug.
+Avoid the veins of the leg in elderly increases in blood pressure. patients or in those suffering from occlusive vascular diseases.

-To provide hemodynamic support in septic shock associated hypotension in adult patients, the suggested dosing infusion rate of intravenously administered epinephrine is 0.05 to 2 mcg/kg/min, and is titrated to achieve a desired mean arterial pressure (MAP).
-The dosage may be adjusted periodically, such as every 10 - 15 minutes, in increments of 0.05 to 0.2 mcg/kg/min, to achieve the desired blood pressure goal.
+To provide hemodynamic support in septic shock associated antidepressants of the triptyline or imipramine types may experience hypotension in adult patients, the suggested dosing infusion rate of intravenously administered epinephrine is 0.05 to 2 mcg/kg/min, and is titrated to achieve a desired mean arterial pressure (MAP).
+The dosage may be adjusted periodically, such Epinephrine increases cardiac output and causes peripheral as every 10 - 15 minutes, in increments of 0.05 to 0.2 mcg/kg/min, vasoconstriction, which may result in pulmonary edema. to achieve the desired blood pressure goal.

-After hemodynamic stabilization, wean incrementally over time, such as by decreasing doses of epinephrine every 10 minutes to determine if the patient can tolerate gradual withdrawal.
+After hemodynamic stabilization, wean incrementally over time, determine if the patient can tolerate gradual withdrawal.

-Epinephrine diluted in 5% dextrose solutions or 5% dextrose and sodium chloride solutions are stable for 4 hours at room temperature or 24 hours under refrigerated conditions.
+Epinephrine diluted in 5% dextrose solutions or 5% dextrose Epinephrine may induce cardiac arrhythmias and myocardial and sodium chloride solutions are stable for 4 hours at room ischemia in patients, especially patients suffering from coronary temperature or 24 hours under refrigerated conditions.

-DOSAGE FORMS AND STRENGTHS
+SAGE FORMS AND STRENGTHS

-Epinephrine injection 1 mg/mL, 1 mL solution in a single-use amber glass ampule.
+injection: clear, colorless solution supplied as nL (1 mg/mL) in a multiple-dose amber glass vial.